Get the answers to the top 11 most frequently asked fiber questions.

 4) I hear that 400G is right around the corner.
 Do I need to use singlemode fiber to run that application?

 Most Enterprise customers do not plan to implement 400G any time soon; but, for some very large DC operators (hyperscale, for example) 400G can’t come soon enough.
-The IEEE 802.3bs task force is now reaching the final stages setting a standard for 200/400G Ethernet.
+The IEEE 802.3bs standard for 200/400G Ethernet has already been approved.
 This standard includes options for both SM and MMF.
 Additional work is underway to add new PMDs based on SWDM options that are currently available for 40 and 100G on MMF.
 It is most likely that future support for 400G in the enterprise DC will be available and cost effective on MMF for Enterprise DCs.
 Meanwhile, it is most likely that hyperscale DCs will deploy 400G on SMF as soon as it becomes practical.

 5) How do I design an ultra-low-loss data center infrastructure?